Below are a few questions that we often get asked. If you have any other enquiries please email firstname.lastname@example.org

 How do I get to the festival?

 Broadstairs is located on the south east coast – a 2 hour drive from London and also easily accessible by train.
-The St Pancras fast train gets you from London to Broadstairs in around 76 minutes and the town’s railway station is only a 10 – 15 minute walk from the campsite or – in the other direction – the town and the beautiful Viking Bay.
+The St Pancras fast train gets you from London to Broadstairs in around 76 minutes and the town’s railway station is a 20 minute walk from the campsite or – in the other direction – the town and the beautiful Viking Bay.

 National Express coaches drop off in the High Street – just outside Pierremont Park (CT10 1JX) where our major venue is situated.